Dr. Yuxiang Wu_

 Intelligence • Resources • Carbon

 I am a lecturer (teaching and research) in the Department of Materials Science and Engineering at Monash University, Australia.
-My interest lies in the intersection of materials science, data science, and environmental science.
-I work with a small, agile group focused on understanding and intelligently utilising metal resources during the energy transition, while examining the environmental consequences of carbon emissions across Earth and ocean systems.
+My research interests sit at the intersection of materials science and data science.
+I lead a small, agile group focused on understanding, characterising, and intelligently utilising metal resources for the energy transition.
 Our work spans industry-driven projects that address immediate needs and fundamental research that may create a lasting impact.

 See openings